Oil sands tailings ponds (Canada): Suncor's Wapisiw Lookout

 By 2010 Suncor had transformed their first tailings pond, Pond One, into Wapisiw Lookout, the first reclaimed settling basin in the oil sands.
 In 2007 the area was a 220-hectare pond of toxic effluent but several years later there was firm land planted with black spruce and trembling aspen.
 Wapisiw Lookout represents only one percent of tailings ponds in 2011 but Pond One was the first effluent pond in the oil sands industry in 1967 and was used until 1997.
 By 2011 only 65 square kilometres were cleaned up and about one square kilometre was certified by Alberta as a self-sustaining natural environment.
 Wapisiw Lookout has not yet been certified.
 Closure operations of Pond One began in 2007.
 The jello-like mature fine tails (MFT) were pumped and dredged out of the pond and relocated to another tailings pond for long-term storage and treatment.
 The MFT was then replaced with 30 million tonnes clean sand and then topsoil that had been removed from the site in the 1960s.
 The 1.2 million cubic meters of topsoil over the surface, to a depth of 50 centimetres, was placed on top of the sand in the form of hummocks and swales.
 It was then planted with reclamation plants.

 This often-cited example of reclamation is challenged by environmental groups, who point out that the pond is not reclaimed, as the actual harmful tailings fluids were just moved somewhere else.
 Indeed, the pond's content was drained, and the tailings fluids were transported to other ponds.
 The pond was then filled with coarser materials and vegetation was added on top.
 The site is not usable or accessible to the public, and the peatland was not restored.

 Syncrude's Sandhill Fen project

 In 2008 Syncrude Canada Ltd. began construction of Sandhill Fen project, a 57-hectare research watershed- creating a mix of forest and wetland- on top of sand-capped composite tailings at its former 60-metre deep East Mine.

 End Pit Lakes

 The Pembina Institute suggested that the huge investments by many companies in Canadian oil sands was leading to increased production results in excess bitumen with no place to store it.
-It added that by 2022 a month's output of waste-water could result in an 11-feet deep toxic reservoir the size of New York City's Central Park [840.01 acres (339.94 ha) (3.399 km²)].
+It added that by 2022 a month's output of waste-water could result in an 11-feet deep toxic reservoir the size of New York City's Central Park [840.01 acres (339.94 ha) (3.399 km^{2})].